Ransomware attacks & cyber security insurance (part 1 of 2)

 Cyber liability insurance and ransomware coverage

-Buying cybersecurity insurance policy that covers ransom money, repair and other extortion-related expenses is a small investment that can save large amounts of money, revenue loss caused by computer downtime, and perhaps most importantly, an entity’s reputation.
+Buying a cybersecurity insurance policy that covers ransom money, repair and other extortion-related expenses is a small investment that can save large amounts of money, revenue loss caused by computer downtime, and perhaps most importantly, an entity’s reputation.

 Other policies covering business interruption or extortion may also cover losses resulting from ransomware, – talk to us to find out the details.